HouseTrip/spec_requirer/README.md

 ### $LOAD_PATH helpers

-Similarly a "uses" method is added which adds a directory to the `$LOAD_PATH`:
+Similarly a "uses" method is available for each component which adds a directory to the `$LOAD_PATH`.
+You can then `require` the file as usual:

 ```ruby
 uses_models